influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

 5. **Enable HTTPS within the configuration file for each Data Node**

-    Enable HTTPS by making the following changes in `/etc/influxdb/influxdb.conf`.
+    Make the following sets of changes in the configuration file at `/etc/influxdb/influxdb.conf` on each Data Node:

     1. Enable HTTPS for each Data Node within the `[http]` section of the configuration file by setting: